theo-armour/agenda/3-1-heritage/staff-directory/leonor.md

 ## Friendly Communication and Interpersonal Skills

-Leonor able to listen, respond appropriately, and resolve any issues that arise.
+Leonor is able to listen, respond appropriately, and resolve any issues that arise.
 She contributes to a harmonious working environment and resident satisfaction.

 Leonor performs her duties effectively and contributes positively to the community's overall well-being.

+***

 Leonor is a valuable asset at Heritage on the Marina, and I highly recommend her for any position she may seek.